 At the risk of sounding like a complete bore (sorry, I will stop going on about it, promise), I recently had the pleasure of meeting the man behind my favourite album in a long, long time.
-I did a rushed pre-gig interview with John Grant when he played The Button Factory the other week.
+I did a rushed pre-gig interview for AU magazine with John Grant when he played The Button Factory the other week.
 I thought I’d try to find some non-idiotic/sycophantic way of explaining to him how much I loved the album, but I ended up just mumbling something half-witted and moved on to the first question.
 He was friendly and funny (and tall) and talked about his plans for Queen of Denmark‘s follow-up.
-You can read it on AU’s website here.
+You can read it after the jump.

 Archive for the ‘Q&A’ Category